oils-for-unix/oils/doc/architecture-notes.md

 Oil uses regex-based lexers, which are turned into efficient C code with [re2c][].
-We intentionally avoid hand-written code that manipulates strings char-by-char, since that strategy is error prone.
-It's inevitable that rare cases will be mishandled.
+We intentionally avoid hand-written code that manipulates strings char-by-char, since that strategy is error prone; it's inevitable that rare cases will be mishandled.

-The list of lexers can bge found by looking at `native/fastlex.c`:
+The list of lexers can be found by looking at `native/fastlex.c`:

 - The huge combined OSH/Oil lexer.
 - OSH lexers: